-The Stipend Review Committee shall submit its recommendations to the Superintendent who will consider the recommendations when developing his/her budget to the School Committee.
+The Stipend Review Committee shall submit its recommendations to the Superintendent who will consider the recommendations when developing the Superintendent's budget to the School Committee.
 It is understood that funding for stipends rests solely with the authority of the School Committee.